webplatform/docs/tutorials/javascript_about/index.md

 {{Page_Title|Introductory Guide to JavaScript}}
 {{Flags
 |Content=Outdated, Not Neutral
 |Editorial notes=The table that maps JavaScript versions to Navigator/Firefox versions could be expanded to include other browsers, or just deleted.
 Mentioning of ECMAScript would be nice.
+Needs content.
 |Compatibility=Outdated, Incomplete
+|State=Not Ready
 }}
 {{Byline}}
 {{Summary_Section|JavaScript is a cross-platform, object-based scripting language.
 This guide explains everything you need to know about using JavaScript.}}